cfu288/mere-medical/apps/docs/blog/2023-03-07-customize-mere-with-plugins.md

 # Where HL7 comes into play

 There are a few ways that Mere can offer this plugin-ability from a technical standpoint.
-Given Mere's strong basis in healthcare standards, it makes sense to explore what other standards exist already that allow for extensibility via custom apps in healthcare.
+Given Mere's strong basis in HL7 healthcare standards, it makes sense to explore what other HL7 standards exist already that allow for clinical client extensibility in healthcare.
 There have not been many proposals exploring extensibility in personal health records (PHRs) specifically, but HL7 has established some standards that allow for extensibility in other clinical client applications like electronic medical records (EMRs) that doctors and providers use.

-HL7 documents two significant ways that clinical clients, usually referring to EMRs, can implement extensibility:
+HL7 specifies two significant ways that clinical clients, usually referring to EMRs, can implement extensibility:

 - Using [HL7 Clinical Decision Support (CDS) hooks standard](https://cds-hooks.org/).
 CDS hooks allow third-party developers to create actionable cards displayed directly to providers inside the EMR.
 These cards augment the providers' experience, providing real-time insights into their data.
 - Using [SMART on FHIR applications](https://www.hl7.org/fhir/smart-app-launch/) to embed third-party clinical apps that can be embedded in the EHR and provide completely different experiences currently not possible in the EMR.